The Industry Club champion diversity through apprenticeships

 As a recruiter and a training provider, we’re on a mission to increase diversity within the creative industries and one of our initiatives is via apprenticeship opportunities.
 Taking the Government’s approved apprenticeship schemes, we have tailored them exclusively for the marketing industries.

 Since the beginning of 2020 we’ve teamed up with specialist apprenticeship provider, The Opportunity Group, to create four unique, highly relevant programmes that are available to employers and apprentices across all major cities in England.

-Our first programmes started in January 2021 with over 18 companies taking part in Marketing Debuts, providing employment to 14 new apprentices across London and Manchester as well as using the schemes to upskill existing staff members.
+The first Marketing Debuts cohort got underway in January 2021 with over 18 companies taking part, providing employment to 14 new apprentices across London and Manchester as well as using the schemes to upskill existing staff members.

 Due to the success of the inaugural programme, we now run the programmes twice a year across the country and have 30 companies championing diversity through the Marketing Debuts programmes.

 We are delighted in our first year to have been nominated in two categories of the BAME Apprenticeship Awards who recognise British BAME Apprentices, their employers and learning providers.

 Get in touch to find out how you can give an opportunity to a young person – we will run you through how you can maximise the apprenticeship opportunity over a Zoom call.

 4 tailored marketing programmes, delivered across England